Top Ten Horror Book Writers

 12 Christopher Pike

 You have to read some of his adult novels, especially The Season of Passage, to understand what an awesome horror writer Pike is.
-Season of Passage stays with you forever, never leaves the back of your mind, never stops beguiling.
+Season of Passage stays with you forever, never leaves the back of your mind, and never stops beguiling.

 13 Agatha Christie Dame Agatha Mary Clarissa Christie, Lady Mallowan, was an English crime novelist, short story writer and playwright.
 She is the best-selling novelist ever.
 She also made the longest play ever.
-She is remembered for making multiple mystery books including; And Then There Were None, Murder on the Orient Express, A.B.C.
-Murders, and The Murder of Roger Ackroyd.
+She is remembered for making multiple mystery books including; And Then There Were None, Murder on the Orient... read more

-Best Mystery writer!
-Her stories are believable yet so mesmerizing that you can't put them down
+Best mystery writer!
+Her stories are believable yet so mesmerizing that you can't put them down.

 14 Ramsey Campbell